myduino/Hibiscus-Sense-Arduino/Exercise_12_IoT_Blynk/README.md

 In simple words, IoT is a network of connected devices over the Internet, which you can remotely control or monitor the devices over the Internet.

-For more technical definition, **IoT is a _system_**, consists of network of connected devices over the Internet via middleware (cloud computers) enabling bidirectional communication between human-to-machine or machine-to-machine in exchanging on-demand information resulting in better decision making.
+Technically, **IoT is a _system_**, consists of network of connected devices over the Internet via middleware (cloud computers) enabling bidirectional communication between human-to-machine or machine-to-machine in exchanging on-demand information resulting in better decision making.

 There are 4 Key Components in IoT:
 1. **`Smart Things`**: The connected devices, consists of microcontroller (such as ESP32), sensors, actuators with Internet connectivity.
 [Hibiscus Sense](https://myduino.com/product/myd-036/) is an example of prototype IoT devices.
 [DDS45-LB Distance Sensor](https://myduino.com/product/drg-039/) is an example of end-product IoT devices.